willtc111/STAGE/README.md

 "The player can take and drop <thing :: Id> as <name :: String>." is shorthand for declaring a pair of actions to take and drop a thing.
 The given name will be used in the action name, and need not be the same as the thing's name.

 "The default quit action is available." is shorthand for declaring an action to silently quit the game.

+## Example STAGE Program

+The game state is described by
+  "You are in "
++ description by its description of the current location
++ description by its description of the player.

+The player is described by
+  if it does contain something that is a trinket
+    then "\nYou are carrying a trinket.",
+    but  "" otherwise
+and starts in room1.

+A trinket is described by "A small trinket.".
+Thing trinket is a trinket.

+The player can take and drop trinket as "the trinket".

+A room is described by
+  its name + ". "
++ "There is a door to another room. "
++ if it does contain something that is a trinket then "This room contains a trinket.", but  "" otherwise.

+Location room1 is a room named "Room 1" that contains thing trinket.
+Location room2 is a room named "Room 2".

+Moving from room1 to room2 is invoked with "go through door" and described by "You move to Room 2".

+Moving from room2 to room1 is invoked with "go through door" and described by "You move to Room 1".

+The default quit action is available.